GaneshBalaji-04/RustLogger/README.md

 ```
 cargo run
 ```
-###Logging Keystrokes:
+### Logging Keystrokes:
--The keylogger server will store captured keystrokes in keystrokes.txt.
+- The keylogger server will store captured keystrokes in keystrokes.txt.

-###Contributions
+### Contributions
--Feel free to fork this repository and contribute!
+- Feel free to fork this repository and contribute!